imperva/automatic-api-attack-tool/README.md

 Imperva's customizable API attack tool takes an API specification as an input, and generates and runs attacks that are based on it as an output.

 The tool is able to parse an API specification and create fuzzing attack scenarios based on what is defined in the API specification.
 Each endpoint is injected with cleverly generated values within the boundaries defined by the specification, and outside of it, the appropriate requests are sent and their success or failure are reported in a detailed manner.
-It is also able to run various security attack vectors, such as illegal resource access, XSS, SQLi and RFI, that are targeted at the existing endpoints, or even at non-existing ones.
+You may also extend it to run various security attack vectors, such as illegal resource access, XSS, SQLi and RFI, that are targeted at the existing endpoints, or even at non-existing ones.
 **No human intervention is needed.
 Simply run the tool and get the results.**